 LONG ABSTRACT:

 Hydroxyapatite (HA) has been widely used as a medical ceramic due to its good biocompatibility and osteoconductivity.
 Recently there has been interest regarding the use of bioinspired nanoscale hydroxyapatite (nHA).
 However, biological apatite is known to be calcium-deficient and carbonate-substituted with a nanoscale platelet-like morphology.
-Bioinspired nHA has the potential to stimulate optimal bone tissue regeneration due to its similarity to the mineral found naturally in bone and tooth enamel.
+Bioinspired nHA has the potential to stimulate optimal bone tissue regeneration due to its similarity to bone and tooth enamel mineral.
 Many of the methods currently used to fabricate nHA both in the laboratory and commercially, involve lengthy processes and complex equipment.
 Therefore, the aim of this study was to develop a rapid and reliable method to prepare high quality bioinspired nHA.
 The rapid mixing method developed was based upon an acid-base reaction involving calcium hydroxide and phosphoric acid.
 Briefly, a phosphoric acid solution was poured into a calcium hydroxide solution followed by stirring, washing and drying stages.
 Part of the batch was sintered at 1000 °C for 2 h in order to investigate the products’ high temperature stability.
-X-ray diffraction analysis showed the successful formation of phase pure HA, which showed typical thermal decomposition to β-tricalcium phosphate after high temperature processing.
+X-ray diffraction analysis showed the successful formation of HA, which showed thermal decomposition to β-tricalcium phosphate after high temperature processing, which is typical for calcium-deficient HA.
 Fourier transform infrared spectroscopy showed the presence of carbonate groups in the precipitated product.
 The nHA particles had a low aspect ratio with approximate dimensions of 50 x 30 nm, close to the dimensions of biological apatite.
 The material was also calcium deficient with a Ca:P molar ratio of 1.63, which like biological apatite is lower than the stoichiometric HA ratio of 1.67.
-This new method is therefore a reliable and far more convenient process for the manufacture of bioinspired nHA, overcoming the need for lengthy filtrations and complex equipment.
+This new method is therefore a reliable and far more convenient process for the manufacture of bioinspired nHA, overcoming the need for lengthy titrations and complex equipment.
 The resulting bioinspired HA product is suitable for use in a wide variety of medical and consumer health applications.

 INTRODUCTION:

 There is a great clinical need for advanced biomaterials with enhanced functionality in order to improve quality of life of patients and to reduce the healthcare burden of a global aging population.
 Hydroxyapatite has been widely used in medical applications for many years due to its good biocompatibility.
 Recently, there has been an increased interest in the use of nanoscale hydroxyapatite (nHA), particularly for mineralized tissue regeneration in medicine and dentistry.
 The mineral found in bone and tooth enamel is calcium-deficient, multi-substituted, nanoscale hydroxyapatite.
 Estimates for the size of biological nHA platelets report dimensions of 50 nm x 30 nm x 2 nm1, with even smaller structures described in immature bone2.
-3,4Synthetic nHA might be better termed bioinspired rather than biomimetic, as we are seeking to translate observations regarding the characteristics of natural materials into medical technologies with improved performance.
+Contrastingly, the mineral in tooth enamel is 10 to 100 times larger than that found in bone tissue in both length and width3,4.
+Synthetic nHA might be better termed bioinspired rather than biomimetic, as we are seeking to translate observations regarding the characteristics of natural materials into medical technologies with improved performance.
 It has been suggested that bioinspired nHA may be more favorable in bone and tooth tissue regeneration applications due to its similarity to naturally occurring mineral5.